English Literature MA

 What you'll study

-MA English Literature explores the interrelations between literature and the environments in which it is produced and received.
+The English Literature MA explores the interrelations between literature and the environments in which it is produced and received.
 It employs a broad understanding of the word ‘environment’ to include wilderness, wasteland, urban, suburban and domestic spaces.
-It seeks to understand the role of literature in collective human and more-than-human adaptation and resistance to environmental change.

 Modules